How It's Made: Spin-offs

 In June 2008, the Science Channel added How It's Made: Remix, which consists of previous segments arranged into theme installments like "Food", "Sporting Goods", and such.

 In 2013, a spinoff entitled How It's Made: Dream Cars, which focused exclusively on high-performance and exotic cars, premiered.
-This series was later shown on the Velocity (now Motor Trend) channel.
+This series was later shown on the Velocity (now Discovery Turbo) channel.
 Unlike the main series, which rarely mentioned products by brand name due to Canadian product placement laws, this series went into the history of specific automotive companies and their brand identities.

 Critical reception

 Common Sense Media gave the TV show a rating of 4/5 stars, writing "Curious kids and adults will learn from the show, and some segments can really broaden your perspective".
 On the show's success despite its formulaic nature, Rita Mullin, the general manager of the Science Channel, said "I think what is one of the great appeals of the show as a viewer myself is how little has changed over the years".
 The Wall Street Journal deemed it "TV's quietest hit".